Here are 34 major money don’ts — straight from the expert.

 Mortgages and student loans can be considered "good debt," because home loans usually have fairly low interest rates and your degree is an investment that should generate a higher income over time.

 However, credit cards have much higher interest rates.
 The longer you put off paying down your credit balances, the more money you lose.
 You can easily wind up paying for your purchases three or four times over.
+It's not easy getting out of this kind of debt, but with certain solutions, such as debt consolidation, it's possible.

 9. Don't spend to impress others